Get on the Mesh

 Connect to the Backbone

-Option A — Use the setup script (recommended)
+Option A — Use Interface Discovery

 Your Reticulum config lives here:

-Add a TCPClientInterface block under [interfaces] using a host and port from rmap.world:
+Add a TCPClientInterface block under [interfaces]:

 // ~/.reticulum/config